Factors Affecting Report Performance

 Deliver Rendered Reports for Non-browser Formats

-To reduce the load on your reporting environment, you can use our Report Server where one may schedule report in off peak hours and send it by mail when ready, thus avoid the waiting and this comes out of the box.
+To reduce the load on your reporting environment, you can use our Report Server where one may schedule a report in off-peak hours and send it by mail when ready, thus avoiding the waiting and this comes out of the box.

 Performance factors in the developer’s control:

-• Number of HtmlTextBox items The HtmlTextBox content is parsed with a HTML parser and this is resource consuming process.
+- Number of HtmlTextBox items The HtmlTextBox content is parsed with an HTML parser and this is a resource-consuming process.
 When performance is important our recommendation is to avoid the extensive use of this item.
-Instead of the complex text styling in a single HtmlTextBox you can try to achieve the desired layout with multiple textboxes;
+Instead of the complex text styling in a single HtmlTextBox, you can try to achieve the desired layout with multiple textboxes;

-• Number of Chart items The old Chart item does not use the reporting data engine, but its own.
-As a result showing many charts involves extra data processing.
-In Q1 2013 we have introduced the Graph item The new item utilizes the optimized reporting data engine.
+- Number of Chart items The old Chart item does not use the reporting data engine, but its own.
+As a result, showing many charts involves extra data processing.
+In Q1 2013 we introduced the Graph item The new item utilizes the optimized reporting data engine.
 Thus we highly recommend it over the obsolete Chart item.
-Still if you have to use the obsolete Chart item, avoid using the IntelligentLabels function;
+Still, if you have to use the obsolete Chart item, avoid using the IntelligentLabels function;

-• Hidden Report Items Hiding report items (setting their visibility to false) will not prevent the reporting engine from processing those items.
-It is required to process hidden items in order for other features of the report, such as Actions, to be working correctly.
+- Hidden Report Items Hiding report items (setting their visibility to false) will not prevent the reporting engine from processing those items.
+It is required to process hidden items for other features of the report, such as Actions, to work correctly.
 If such report item is a Data Item it will still retrieve data from its data source and reduce the overall performance.
 Therefore, it is recommended to add server side filtering based on the same condition which controls the visibility of the data item.

 For additional assistance